Tooloop/Tooloop-Packages/README.md

     │  ├─ postrm (optional)
     │  └─ ...
     │
-    ├─ assets/
+    └─ assets/
-    │  ├─ presentation/
+       ├─ presentation/
-    │  │  ├─ LICENSE.md
+       │  ├─ LICENSE.md
-    │  │  ├─ README.md
+       │  ├─ README.md
-    │  │  ├─ start-presentation.sh (mandatory)
+       │  ├─ start-presentation.sh (mandatory)
-    │  │  ├─ stop-presentation.sh (mandatory)
+       │  ├─ stop-presentation.sh (mandatory)
-    │  │  └─ ...
-    │  │
-    │  └─ data/
        │  └─ ...
        │
-    └─ opt/
-       └─ tooloop/
-          └─ settings─server/
-             └─ installed_app/
+       └─ data/
-                ├─ controller.py
-                └─ settings.html
+          └─ ...

-The `DEBIAN` contains the package information and some control files.
-All other folders except simply copied to disk for you.
+The `DEBIAN` folder contains the package information and some control files.
+All other folders are simply copied to disk for you.

 **The DEBIAN/control file**